shivanykshenoy/code-kata/README.md

 ### What is it?

+Hone your angularjs skills.
 For more information on Code Katas visit: http://codekata.pragprog.com/

 ### Setting up